caplin/caplin-dev-tools/brjs-app-converter/README.md

 not load.

 * The codebase should be converted to CJS, this can be done using https://github.com/caplin/gc-cli
-* Third party libraries that don't export a value should have their `exports` property in their `thirdparty-lib.manifest` file set to `null`; if it's set to `"{}"` errors will be thrown during bundling.
 * Capture the application's aliases to an aliases file.
 The aliases can be captured by searching for the `alias!$data` network request or the `alias!$data` module in the BRJS `bundle.js`.
 The aliases bundle can be converted by running the `jscodeshift` transform script called `aliases-transform.js` which is stored inside the `preparation` directory using the `astexplorer.net` website.

+These two steps maybe redundant now.
+The first should be handled by the conversion tool and the second has been changed in the latest CT packages.

+* Third party libraries that don't export a value should have their `exports` property in their `thirdparty-lib.manifest` file set to `null`; if it's set to `"{}"` errors will be thrown during bundling.
 * Capture the applications's metadata.
 This can be done by executing `require("app-meta!$data")` when the application is running in BRJS.
 A `metadata.js` module should be created in the application's `conversion-data`